 There are also efforts to pass a statute that would protect DACA recipients and DACA-eligible individuals.
-NAFSA is supporting passage of the Dream Act of 2017 (S. 1615; H.R.
-3440).
+NAFSA is supporting passage of the Dream Act and similar bills.
 Get involved now by encouraging your representatives in Congress to vote in favor of the Dream Act.
-You can do that through NAFSA Connecting Our World: Support the DREAM Act.

 Basic DACA Eligibility Criteria (for reference purposes)

 The information presented below has been collected to provide clear information to NAFSA members and other international education professionals regarding the DACA program.
 The information is not intended to constitute legal advice and should not be relied upon as such.
-Please note that while NAFSA aims to help student advisers become aware of how the DACA program works, individuals who wish to assess their eligibility or to renew DACA benefits during the six-month DACA rescission period should be counseled to consult an experienced immigration lawyer or recognized/accredited organization or representative for legal advice or for legal assistance in applying for any DACA benefit.
+Please note that while NAFSA aims to help student advisers become aware of how the DACA program works, individuals who wish to assess their eligibility or to renew DACA benefits should be counseled to consult an experienced immigration lawyer or recognized/accredited organization or representative for legal advice or for legal assistance in applying for any DACA benefit.